 Looking to the heavens, hot tears blurred her vision.
 “You are the devil himself!
 I cannot help them,” she screamed.
 Everyone stopped and looked at her; a legion of shadowy souls mocked her.
 Her anguish plain for everyone to see, it was too much, she closed her eyes.

 She didn’t want to see anymore, she’d had her fill.
 She closed her eyes tighter.
 A moment later across the street, there was a commotion.
 The crowd turned as one as the sound of a police whistle rang out.
 Two stocky men stormed up to the pump, three policemen in tow.
 She couldn’t resist.
 She opened her eyes and watched as the officers pushed the crowd back from the pump, one kicking over the jugs of water.
 With a mighty tug, they removed the handle and nailed a large notice to the pump.
 “Ladies and gentlemen,” one of the officers shouted, “Until further notice the council has deemed that the pump remains out of commission.
 The water is unfit for human consumption.
 Spread the word.”

 “How?” she asked, looking up at the Doctor.

-She nodded; he brushed aside a lock of her wavy hair that had fallen across her red face.
+She nodded.
+He brushed aside a lock of her wavy hair that had fallen across her red face.
 “This is the truth you seek.
-This is the rare talent we all see in you,” he said.
+This is the rare talent we all see in you.”

 “But how do I move a river?” she pleaded.

 “By lighting a path through the darkness,” he said, placing the flower back in her palm.
-“Through the advancement of science, we bring enlightenment and through the arts we can inspire.”
+“Through the advancement of science, we bring enlightenment and through the arts, we inspire.”